What is the course about?

 A music stand and metronome are essential for practice at home.

-Please bring manuscript paper and a pencil.
+Please have manuscript paper and a pencil.
 You will be required to buy a saxophone book on the advice of the tutor.

 When I've finished, what course can I do next?

 You may also be interested in one of our many Musicianship courses to support your practical learning.